 It prevents most of the paracellular flow of water and electrolytes because of tight junctions, unlike in the small intestine.
 This prevents the backflow of electrolytes and water from the chyle to the blood.

-It mainly concentrates the fecal matter, so reabsorption of water and electrolytes becomes its main function.
+It mainly concentrates on fecal matter, so the reabsorption of water and electrolytes becomes its main function.

 Water and Your Kidneys